vitordeoliveira/blog/blogpost/what_are_axum_askama_htmx_and_why_use_it.md

 ## <a name="what-is-htmx"></a> What is HTMX?
 HTMX is a nutshell HTML as language :D

-It is a JS script that gives super powers to html, different from React and others that is a JS script that generates html.
+It is a JS script that gives super powers to HTML, different from React and others which is a Javascript that generates HTML.

-The idea is that HTML can from EVERY tag dispatch an event to the backend, and deal with the response (that should also be html).
+The idea is that HTML can from EVERY tag dispatch an event to the backend, and deal with the response (that should also be HTML).

-In raw html only few tags can dispatch an event to backend, the \<a\> tag and the form with submit.
+In raw HTML, only a few tags can dispatch an event to the backend, the \<a\> tag, and the form with submit.

-HTMX allow every element to do that...
+HTMX allows every element to do that...

-This is very simple, elegant and powerful, because this way you just use javascript where is needed and not in everything how is done in the modern frameworks.
+This is very simple, elegant, and powerful because this way you just use JavaScript where is needed and not in everything how is done in the modern frameworks.

-that also allow the backend devs to use the language of choice in the frontend, making you run away from JS or TS.
+that also allows the backend devs to use the language of choice in the frontend, making you run away from JS or TS.

 ## <a name="what-is-askama"></a> What is Askama
-Askama is simple the rust crate that we will use to make Rust read and manipulate HTML.
+Askama is simply the rust crate that we will use to make Rust read and manipulate HTML.

-You might think "I can do that myself, I dont need a tool just to deliver html to client".
+You might think "I can do that myself, I don't need a tool just to deliver HTML to the client".

-Yes, and that is how your website receive a Cross-site scripting (XSS) attack...
+Yes, and that is how your website receives a Cross-site scripting (XSS) attack...

-I have in my mind that at least 95% of the worlds problems happens because of over confidence.
+I have in my mind that at least 95% of the world's problems happen because of overconfidence.

-Admit ignorance is good, because this way we can learn and improve.
+Admitting ignorance is good because this way we can learn and improve.

-Some really good devs (probably better than you) already deal with the security stuff, does not re-invent the wheel.
+Some good devs (probably better than you) already deal with the security stuff, do not re-invent the wheel.

 ## <a name="what-is-axum"></a> What is Axum?
-Axum is a Rust crate that allow us to serve a web application framework.
+Axum is a Rust crate that allows us to serve a web application framework.

-So in a nutshell he is the one we use to create the server, routes and etc...
+So in a nutshell he is the one we use to create the server, routes, etc...

 ## <a name="why-use-these-tools"></a> Why use these tools?